cirosantilli/git-tutorial/index.md

     git browse-remote

-#github specific
+#GitHub specific

-##api v3 via curl
+##GitHub API v3 via curl

-Github has an HTTP api, meaning you can do stuff on Github programatically such as listing, creating or removing repos.

-Here we show how to use the `curl` command line utility to do it.
+GitHub has an HTTP REST API, which allows you to:

+- programmatically access and modify GitHub data
+- overcome certain web interface limitations.

+    For example, on the web interface, you can only see up to 30 results for the starred repos of other people.

+    With the API, you can get all of them at once and grep away by playing with `per_page`.

+`curl` is a convenient way to use the API manually.

 Vars: